Governance

 Accountability

-We keep clear records of decisions, activities, and funds used, and we review progress regularly.
+We maintain clear records of decisions, activities, and use of funds, and we regularly review progress to ensure responsible stewardship.

 Transparency

-We communicate openly about our work, partners, and project updates so supporters can trust the process.
+We communicate openly about our work, partnerships, and project updates so supporters, partners, and communities can trust our processes.

 Safeguarding

-We prioritize the safety and dignity of participants—especially children and vulnerable communities.
+We prioritize the safety, dignity, and wellbeing of participants, especially children, youth, women, and vulnerable communities.

-We work with partners who align with our mission and values, and we avoid conflicts of interest.
+We work with partners who align with our mission and values, and we seek to avoid conflicts of interest in all engagements.

 Leadership & oversight

-Administrative decisions are made with oversight and documented processes.
-Key activities are reviewed to ensure alignment with mission and community benefit.
+Administrative and strategic decisions are made with oversight, documented processes, and regular review to ensure alignment with our mission and community benefit.

 Financial stewardship